• Home

 Infinite crisis in the Spider-Verse

-By contrast, the passing of time seems to have been particularly kind to the Second Clone Saga (Behbakht 2023; Lennen 2024).
-The revelations concerning the behind-the-scenes corporate drama (which helped contextualise the whys and hows of certain misguided decisions) (Goletz n.d.), the subsequent publication of many lackluster storylines, failed reboots (Ginocchio 2015), and controversial retcons (Ginocchio 2012), along with the equally exhausting and narratively bankrupt decades-long teasing of a dissolution of the One More Day status quo (e.g., Isaak 2021; Mendoza 2024), made many readers re-evaluate what once were considered unforgivable missteps (cf. Singer 2019: 74-94).
-In hindsight, the Second Clone Saga, which run from 1994 to 1996 and saw the unexpected return of the main protagonist’s clone from a half-forgotten 1970s story (i.e., the original Clone Saga), had its sincere and emotional moments of true wonder, sadness, and joy (e.g., Mary Jane announcing she was expecting a child to a jubilant but sick Peter in The Amazing Spider-Man #398), it was organically tied to the previous continuity while propelling the main cast forward in their adult lives, it boasted a solid start and a coherent first act, and had at the very least a couple of issues that may well rank among the greatest in the history of the character (with J. M. DeMatteis, Mark Bagley, and Larry Mahlstedt’s The Amazing Spider-Man #400 probably taking the crown).
-In sum, as Douglas Wolk wrote, it was “a solid idea” that would have marked “a concrete and timely end to the third Spider-Man cycle”, whose defining feature was Peter Parker’s identity struggle against his various “shadow sel[ves]” and “nightmare id[s]” (like Venom and Carnage) while trying, mostly in vain, to overcome the loss of his parents (Wolk 2021: 93, 91; my emphasis).
-Unfortunately, given that the bold story arc proved to be extremely popular and profitable in a time of financial distress, the Clone Saga was derailed by the marketing department at Marvel, that kept imposing an unreasonable extension of the original storyline, and plagued by some editorial indecision and infighing between different publishing divisions.
-After almost two years of stalling, disaffected readers left the titles in droves, and in the end the books lost almost half of their initial audience (Howe 2012: 365-366, 370, 372, 381-382).
-Ultimately, the Second Clone Saga failed only insofar as it was a victim of its own initial spectacular success.
+By contrast, the passing of time seems to have been particularly kind to the Second Clone Saga, which is usually considered “emblematic of Marvel’s problems in the 1990s” (see Danny Fingeroth’s comments in Veronese 2010: 77; for context see Sacks and Dallas 2020: 135; cf. Behbakht 2023; Lennen 2024; MNStash 2025).
+The subsequent revelations about the corporate drama unfolding behind the scenes helped clarify why and how certain misguided decisions were made (Goletz n.d.); at the same time, the publication of many lackluster storylines, failed reboots, and controversial retcons (resp., Ginocchio 2015; Ginocchio 2012), along with the equally exhausting and narratively bankrupt decades-long teasing of the dissolution of the One More Day status quo (e.g., Isaak 2021; see also Mendoza 2024), made many readers re-evaluate what were once considered unforgivable missteps (cf. Singer 2019: 74-94).
+In hindsight, the Second Clone Saga, which run from 1994 to 1996 and saw the unexpected return of the main protagonist’s clone from a half-forgotten 1970s story (i.e., the original Clone Saga), had its sincere and emotional moments of true wonder, sadness, and joy (e.g., Mary Jane announcing she was expecting a child to a jubilant but sick Peter in The Amazing Spider-Man #398), it was organically tied to the previous continuity while propelling the main cast of characters forward in their adult lives, it boasted a solid start and a coherent first act, and had at the very least a couple of issues that may well rank among the greatest in the history of the character (with J. M. DeMatteis, Mark Bagley, and Larry Mahlstedt’s The Amazing Spider-Man #400 probably taking the crown).
+In sum, as Douglas Wolk wrote, it was “a solid idea” that would have marked “a concrete and timely end to the third Spider-Man cycle”, whose defining feature was Peter Parker struggling with his identity and mental health against his various “shadow sel[ves]” and “nightmare id[s]” (like Venom, Carnage, and the Spider-Doppelganger) as he tried, mostly in vain, to overcome the loss of his parents (Wolk 2021: 93, 91; my emphasis).

-Conversely, One More Day, with its brazen erasure of decades of the main character’s continuity, stands out as a jarring and disconnected narrative U-turn marred by plot holes that “nobody, including its creators, likes” (Wolk 2021: 95).
+Conversely, One More Day, with its brazen erasure of decades of the main character’s continuity, stands out right from the beginning as a jarring and disconnected narrative U-turn marred by plot holes that “nobody, including its creators, likes” (Wolk 2021: 95).
 Even more damningly, from the perspective of virtue ethics, the storyline doubled as a profound and unexplainable betrayal of Peter Parker and Mary Jane Watson’s character traits and moral integrity, which understandably resulted in a general loss of faith in the editorial stewardship of the books:

 “absent a life-altering event or a mind-blowing epiphany, we don’t expect fictional characters – or real people – to alter their deep-seated behavior abruptly and for no reason.
 Given the fantastical circumstances Peter Parker has faced throughout his career as Spider-Man, even the impending death of his aunt and a surprise offer from Mephisto don’t seem enough to trigger and justify such an about-face” (White 2012).